Why Should You Paraphrase?

 Use specific signaling verbs to show your position

 Authors also show their positions regarding the original content by using verbs that are neutral, that show agreement, or that show disagreement.
 A relative pronoun (“that,” “how,” “if”) is also used in many instances.

 Merge multiple sentences of the source text into a one- or two-sentence paraphrase.

-One major reason to paraphrase is to capture main idea of the original text without using so many words.
-Use only one sentence or two in your paraphrase to capture this main idea—even if the original is an entire paragraph.
+One major reason for paraphrasing is to capture the main idea of the original text without using so many words.
+Use only one sentence or two in your paraphrase to capture the main idea—even if the original is an entire paragraph.